howardosborne/jmeter_training/README.md

 ## Topics
 ### What performance test tools do (and how they work)
-Solve the problem of how to create the behaviour of large numbers of users without having lots of users or their devices (browsers/smartphones/IoT devices)
+We will look at how performance test tools solve the problem of behaving like large numbers of users without actually having lots of users or their devices (browsers/smartphones/IoT devices)

-Usually work by replacing the browser or smartphone with a simpler client which creates the same (usually HTTP) traffic.

-What are the potential issues with this approach?
+We will examine the potential issues with this approach and how to overcome them.

-How can they be mitigated?

-Tools like [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) offer a client view.
+We will also introduce tools like [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) which provide complementary information.

 ### Creating Test Plans (scripting)

-Create test plans using
+Learn how to create test plans using
 - JMeter Recorder
 - manually
 - importing cURL/HAR